sumendar/FoundationOfStatsDSAIMLwithPython-june18/README.md

 ├── :open_file_folder:plots/
 └── :closed_book:Notebook.ipynb

-<sub><span style="color:red; font-family:Comic Sans MS">**DISCLAIMER:**</span> The images, code snippets, excerpts and screenshots presented in the repository were not invented but collected, borrowed and copied from a large amount of sources.
-These sources include similar and found on the internet, books, blog posts, YouTube videos and other online tutorials - see the source, credit or references in the notebooks for more details</sub>
+<sub><span style="color:red; font-family:Comic Sans MS">**DISCLAIMER:**</span> The images, code snippets, excerpts and screenshots presented in this repository were not invented but collected, copied and borrowed from large amount of sources by inspiring from them.
+These sources includes which are found on the internet, books, blog posts, YouTube videos and other online tutorials - see the source, credit or references in the notebooks for more details</sub>
 <sub><span style="color:red; font-family:Comic Sans MS">**Note:**</span> This repository will continuously upgrade and refined to meet various knowledge levels.</sub>